sbt/sbt/README.md

   -Dkey=val     pass -Dkey=val directly to the jvm -J-X          pass option -X directly to the jvm (-J is stripped)

-The defaults list for JAVA_OPTS and SBT_OPTS are only given if the corresponding variable is unset.
+The defaults given for JAVA_OPTS and SBT_OPTS are only used if the corresponding variable is unset.
 In the case of a duplicated option, SBT_OPTS takes precedence over JAVA_OPTS, and command line options take precedence over both.